Text from The Saint Andrew Daily Missal,

 The Vigil of Saint Simon and Saint Jude.

 By Father Francis Xavier Weninger, 1876.

 Illustration: CATHOLIC HARBOR OF FAITH AND MORALS

 Simon, whom Saint Peter calls "The Cananean" to distinguish him from Saint Peter, who bore the same name [Editor: "Simon"], was born at Cana, in Galilee.
-Saint Luke calls him "Zelotes", because had had probably belonged to the Jewish party, thus called for its zeal in defending the Faith.
+Saint Luke calls him "Zelotes", because he had probably belonged to the Jewish Party, thus called for its zeal in defending the Faith.